 When a baby dies or is born too soon, it leaves their parents with so many questions and emotions.

-Sadly, many of these questions will go unanswered as medical science has not yet found out why some babies make it and some do not, why some babies are born early and why some make it to full term.
+Sadly, many of these questions will go unanswered because science has not yet discovered all the reasons why some babies make it and some do not, why some babies are born early and why some make it to full term.

 We believe in challenging the stigma surrounding baby loss.

-When a baby does die, parents should be able to feel free of shame and guilt, and process what has happened in whatever way they feel comfortable.
-That is why we continually encourage parents to break the silence surrounding baby loss, and come together to talk, care for and support each other.
-The taboo must be broken so that parents can seek any support they may need.
+When a baby dies, parents should be able to feel free of shame and guilt, and process what has happened in whatever way they feel comfortable.

-We believe that every woman should have access to clear, informative and accurate pregnancy advice.
+We believe that every family should have access to clear, informative and accurate pregnancy advice.

 We believe that we can and must prevent miscarriage so that women and their families do not needlessly suffer.

-Miscarriage is common and devastating for couples in the UK and worldwide.
-Clinically and scientifically, new discoveries are giving vital clues to tackle the issue, but these discoveries were scattered and have little impact or continuation.
+Miscarriage is common and devastating for families in the UK and worldwide.
+Clinically and scientifically, new discoveries are giving vital clues to tackle the issue, but these breakthroughs are often scattered with little impact or continuation.

-By bringing together expert scientists and researchers in the field of miscarriage research, we are generating effort towards understanding early miscarriage.
+By bringing together expert scientists and researchers in the field of miscarriage research, we are working to understand early miscarriage.

 Recent research has found links between early miscarriage and post-traumatic stress disorder.
-We are committed to improving aftercare for women who miscarry and ensuring appropriate attention is given to ensuring women’s mental wellbeing after loss, and in future pregnancies.
+We are committed to improving aftercare for women who miscarry and ensuring appropriate attention is given to ensuring women’s mental wellbeing after loss, as well as in future pregnancies.

 The UK has one of the highest stillbirth rates in Europe.
-This is unacceptable and has to change.
+We believe this must change.

 In 2016, the UK was 24th out of 49 high-income countries .
-Nine babies are stillborn every day, causing devastation for mum, dad and the whole family .
+Eight babies are stillborn every day, causing devastation for mum, dad and the whole family .

 Despite this, there are low levels of awareness around stillbirth and low levels of funding, which is reflected in the output of national research relating to stillbirth.

-We have reduced the stillbirth rate in the Manchester region surrounding our Stillbirth Centre by 34% since it’s opening in 2010 .
-But we will not stop until critical pathways of care are rolled out across the country and those nine babies a day are born healthy, alive and well.
+We have reduced the stillbirth rate in the Manchester region surrounding our Stillbirth Centre by 34% since its opening in 2010.
+But we will not stop until the life-saving care model our specialists use is rolled out across the country to ensure those 8 babies a day are born healthy, alive and well.

 We believe in reducing premature birth; the leading cause of neonatal death in the UK.